 - GameSpace view shows the box art of game images.
 Also, you can use the links and go to the GameSpace portal to get an extra info about the images in your catalog.
 Other images have default covers:

 Starting from DAEMON Tools Ultra 4, you can add your custom box art to any image in GameSpace view.
 To customize an image, go to its contextual menu and choose Change box art option.
 Here you'll be able to upload your picture and adjust how it will look like in the program.
 Also, you can change the name and the genre of the chosen file.

 Each item in the catalog has its contextual menu.
 It allows you to mount or open the mounted image, find the folder in which it is stored physically, burn, convert, edit, rename or remove it.
 The contextual menu of virtual hard disk differs and includes an option which allows you to create a RAM disk synchronized with this VHD.
 Also, the contextual menu for GameSpace view includes Change box art option.

 The easiest way to fill Images tab is a brand-new Scan options which appeared in DAEMON Tools Ultra 4.
 Using it, you can find and add all image files from your local disks.
-Also, you can add new items from File menu, the contextual menu, an icon from the toolbar, drag and drop the needed file or use Ctrl+I hotkey.
+Also, you can add new items from the contextual menu, an icon from the toolbar or drag and drop the needed file.